Recommended Clarinet Tech Services

 Here are some people we recommended for Clarinet Reconditioning:

 David Watson (Dave Leblanc on the clarinetpages.info forum!)

 David has owned and operated Watson Musical since 2012.
 He specializes in cosmetic and playing restorations of clarinets of all sizes.
+David's work entails a full, ground-up restoration service.
 He can deal with most things wood except strings, but finds metal instruments to be the bane of his existence.